1. Checkmk in a Docker container

 -e MAIL_RELAY_HOST='mailrelay.mydomain.com'.
 If the mail server expects a specific host name, add the following

 Checkmk containers currently do not support the configuration of access data for a smart host.
-You can bind a postfix configuration or configuration folder from the docker node if you need them.
+You can bind a postfix configuration or configuration folder from the Docker node if you need them.

 If you use one of the Checkmk Enterprise Editions, you are able to bypass postfix completely so that Checkmk forwards notifications directly to a smarthost.
 This is done by the synchronous SMTP, which is described in detail in the article about notifications.
-Here an authentification over SMTP is also possible.
+Here an authentication over SMTP is also possible.

 2.5.
 Access to Livestatus via TCP